 - choose a venue that is appropriate for planned activities

-- remind staff about workplace policies, including bullying and sexual harassment
+- remind staff about workplace policies, including your code of conduct, bullying and sexual harassment policies

-- review and send out your social media policy
+- review and communicate your social media policy

 - provide food and non-alcoholic drinks